Opening Hours Open 7 days a week

 Court Fees for a Child Arrangements Order

-The family court fee for filing a Child Arrangements Order application is £232.
-Applicants on low income may qualify for fee exemption or reduction.
+The family court fee for filing a Child Arrangements Order application is £263.
+Applicants on low income may qualify for a fee exemption or reduction.

-How Much do We Charge for a Child Arrangements Order?
+How Much Do We Charge for a Child Arrangement Order?

 Our fixed fees for various stages of the child arrangement order are given in the fee table below.
 The agreed fixed fee will depend on the volume of work involved in the case and the complexity of the matter.
 Please be advised that our fixed fee does not cover the Barrister's fees.